 This way, I was away from the office, so I wouldn’t have to deal with the neglect.
 Poor baby right?
 Yeah.
 Hey, I’m an only child, what do you expect. 🙂

-Using a Pressure Cooker for making Cheesecake is unbelievably easy and super delicious.
+Using a Instant Pot or Pressure Cooker for making Cheesecake is unbelievably easy and super delicious.
 The moist environment lends for a perfect cheesecake.

 Before you get started making this Pressure Cooker Peppermint Milkshake Cheesecake, please read my article called Perfect Pressure Cooker Cheesecake Tips & Guide, so that your first cheesecake will be a success.